Education in South Korea: History

-The history of higher education in South Korea traces its roots back the 4th century CE, starting with the founding of Daehak (National Confucian Academy) in Goguryeo in 372 CE.
-Modern higher education traces its roots in the late 19th century, as missionary schools would introduce subjects taught in the West and vocational schools were crucial for the development of a modern society.
-The development of higher education was influenced since ancient times.
-During King Sosurim's reign in Goguryeo, Taehak taught Confucianism, literature and martial arts.
-In 551, Silla founded Gukhak and taught cheirospasm.
-It also founded vocational education that taught astronomy and medicine.
-Goryeo continued Silla's program of study.
-Sungkyunkwan in the Joseon Dynasty period was a higher education institute of Confucianism and for government officials.
+The history of higher education in South Korea traces its roots back the 4th century AD, starting with the founding of Daehak (National Confucian Academy) in Goguryeo in 372 CE.
+The modern Korean higher education system traces its roots in the late 19th century, as missionary schools would introduce subjects taught in the Western world and vocational schools were crucial for the development of a modern society.

 Today there are colleges and universities whose courses of study extend from 4 to 6 years.
-In addition, there are vocational colleges, industrial universities, open universities and universities of technology.
+There are vocational colleges, industrial universities, open universities and universities of technology.
 There are day and evening classes, classes during vacation and remote education classes.
 The number of institutes of higher education varied consistently from 419 in 2005, to 405 in 2008, to 411 in 2010.

-Private universities account for 87.3% of total higher educational institutions.
+Private universities account for 87.3 percent of total higher educational institutions.
 Industrial universities account for 63.6% and vocational universities account for 93.8%.
 These are much higher than the percentage of public institutes.

 University

 University is the traditional route pursued by young South Koreans after graduating from high school as it is by far the most prestigious form of higher education in the country.
 In 2004, nearly 90 percent of general high school graduates achieved university entrance.
 In 2017, over 68.9% of South Korean high school graduates advanced to a university.
 Competition for university spots is fierce as many students vie for the most coveted spots at the country's most prestigious universities, many of which are key national research universities offering bachelor's, master's, professional and doctoral degrees.
-The three most recognized universities in South Korea, known as "SKY" are Seoul National University, Korea University, and Yonsei University.
-Other well known universities that have an international reputation in South Korea include Pusan National University, Kyungpook University, Sogang University, Sungkyunkwan University, Hanyang University, Pohang University of Science and Technology, and the research-intensive Korea Advanced Institute of Science and Technology.
+The three most prestigious universities in South Korea, collectively referred to as "SKY," are Seoul National University, Korea University, and Yonsei University.

+There are also renowned research-intensive universities such as Korea Advanced Institute of Science and Technology and Pohang University of Science and Technology.

-Unlike the usage of grade point averages and percentages used in Western countries such as the United States and Canada as a yardstick for eligibility, entrance to South Korean universities is based largely on the scores that students achieved on the CSAT, which accounts for 60 percent of the admission criteria while the remaining 40 percent is dependent on grades from comprehensive high school records.
+In contrast to Canada and the United States, where grade point averages and percentages serve as primary indicators of eligibility, university admission in South Korea heavily relies on the results of the College Scholastic Ability Test (CSAT), which accounts for 60 percent of the evaluation criteria.
+The remaining 40 percent is determined by the academic performance reflected in high school transcripts.
 In addition to the CSAT scores, universities also take volunteer experience, extra-curricular activities, letters of recommendation, school awards, portfolios into consideration when assessing a prospective applicant.